 Our Track Record Shipping Speech Recognition

 Fora Soft has integrated ASR into real-time communication and AI products since the pre-WebRTC era.
-In 21 years we’ve shipped 625+ products across video, audio, and AI; speech recognition sits inside many of them.
+Since 2005 we’ve shipped 250+ products across video, audio, and AI, and speech recognition sits inside many of them.
 A sample of the work:

-• Translinguist — the real-time meeting translation platform we built, combining streaming ASR, MT, and TTS into a sub-second multilingual loop.
-Doubled client ROI in two years.
+• TransLinguist, the real-time meeting-translation platform we built, stacking streaming ASR, machine translation, and text-to-speech into a sub-second multilingual loop.

-• BlaBlaPlay — voice processing integrated with real-time communication, handling accented speech in noisy user environments.
+• BlaBlaPlay, voice processing wired into real-time communication, handling accented speech in noisy user environments.

-Our engineers have shipped on every major ASR platform — Deepgram, Whisper, Google Speech-to-Text, Azure Speech, AWS Transcribe, NVIDIA Riva, Vosk — and we have strong opinions about which one fits which job.
-Fora Soft also operates with AI/ML specialists on every real-time team, so the three-layer architecture in this guide isn’t theory — it’s what we deploy.
+Our engineers have shipped on every major ASR platform — Deepgram, Whisper, Google Speech-to-Text, Azure Speech, AWS Transcribe, NVIDIA Riva, Vosk, and we have opinions about which fits which job.
+There’s an AI/ML specialist on every real-time team, so the three-layer architecture in this guide isn’t theory.
+It’s what we deploy.

 What WER is realistic for my product?

-Map your deployment to the table in the WER benchmarks section.
+Map your deployment to the benchmark table.
 Clean and quiet: 5–10%.
 Office or meeting: 8–14%.
 Call center or in-vehicle: 12–18%.
 Industrial or clinical: 16–24%.
-Anything lower than those ranges usually means you’ve stacked all three strategies.
-Anything higher means you’re missing at least one.
+Lower than those ranges usually means you’ve stacked all three strategies; higher means you’re missing at least one.

-Do I need noise suppression if I’m using Whisper or Nova-3?
+Do I still need noise suppression with Whisper or Nova-3?

-Yes, in most noisy environments.
-Frontier models are robust to moderate noise but still gain 20–40% relative WER improvement from a Krisp- or DeepFilterNet-class front-end in genuinely loud conditions.
-The front-end is the single highest-leverage addition to an existing ASR pipeline in 2026.
+In most noisy settings, yes.
+Frontier models handle moderate noise, but a Krisp- or DeepFilterNet-class front-end still buys a 20–40% relative WER improvement in genuinely loud conditions.
+It’s the single highest-impact addition to an existing pipeline in 2026.

 Should I pick Deepgram, Whisper, or Riva?

-Deepgram Nova-3 for real-time streaming SaaS where latency and ease-of-integration matter.
-Whisper Large v3 Turbo for offline / batch / privacy-sensitive workloads or when you need an open-source backbone you can fine-tune.
+Deepgram Nova-3 for real-time streaming SaaS where latency and integration ease matter.
+Whisper Large v3 Turbo for offline, batch, or privacy-sensitive workloads, or when you need an open-source backbone to fine-tune.
 NVIDIA Riva (Parakeet, Canary-Qwen) for on-prem, regulated, or leaderboard-WER-critical deployments with NVIDIA hardware already in the stack.

 How much labeled data do I need to fine-tune?